Posted By : Threeland Travel / Myanmar

 Photo: Horse Cart in Bagan

-3/BEST TIME TO TRAVEL
+3/BEST TIME TO TRAVEL IN MYANMAR

 Usually there are three seasons in which you can visit Myanmar: from November to February: dry, winter season; from March to May: humid, summer season; from June to October: muddy, rainy season.